U-C-S/uCSS-Framework/README.md

 # uCSS-Framework
-A CSS Framework for my own usage
+A descriptionless CSS Framework, still in early stages